The Spotted Deer: The Green Angel

 When he enters the house, his dev mother starts to scent a human's presence, which Green Angel tries to dismiss.
 Eventually, Green Angel makes his mother swear an oath and transforms the princess from pin to human form.
 After some days, the dev mother begins to force tasks on the princess: first, to sweep and not sweep the house - Green Angel takes the broom, sweeps the room and sprinkles some dust around the room.
 Next, the creature orders the girl to fill vases with her tears - Green Angel uses a sieve.
 The creature suspects the princess is being helped by her son.
 The third time, knowing that she cannot renege on her vow, she sends the princess to a certain place and orders her to fetch a box of musicians from the dev mother's brother for her son's wedding.
 Before the princess goes, Green Angel intercepts her and advises her how to proceed: drink from a stream, exchange the fodder between two animals (straw for a donkey, bones for a dog), pass a bridge and suckle on his aunt's breasts, then ask for the box.
 The princess does as instructed and steals the box, as the dev aunt commands the animals and the river to stop her, to no avail.
 At a distance, the princess opens up the box and musicians fly out of it.
 The princess begins to cry; Green Angel appears and helps her lock everything back into the box by burning one of his hairs.
 Finally, at Green Angel's wedding to his female cousin, his dev mother lights up candles on the princess's fingers and forces her to illuminate the wedding couple.
 Green Angel takes some provisions for the road, then trades the candles on the princess's finger for his bride, and both escape.
-The next morning, the dev family discovers the couple have escape, and the bride burnt to death, then chase after Green Angel and the princess.
+The next morning, the dev family discovers the couple have escaped, and the bride burnt to death, then chase after Green Angel and the princess.
 On the road, the couple throw objects behind them to deter their pursuers: an object creates a forest, the soap creats another obstacle, and the comb creates a wall.
 Failing that, the dev family is still in relentless pursuit, and Green Angel decides to transform himself and the princess into other people: first, a gardener and a garden, and finally into dates (the princess) and a seven-headed snake (Green Angel) to trick his mother.
 Green Angel kills his mother, then resumes human shape and brings the princess to her father's land, where they celebrate their wedding.